Skip to main content

 This collection of articles has not been sponsored and articles have undergone the journal’s standard peer-review process.

 Please find out more about our journal and its policies here.
-Submission guidelines can be found here and please submit to the series via our submission system (there will be a field for which you can indicate if you are submitting to this series).
+Submission guidelines can be found here.

 Authors: Dominique E. Martin, Andreia N. Cadar, Hunter Panier, Blake L. Torrance, George A. Kuchel and Jenna M. Bartley